Oh, Dave, Where Have You Gone? | by Warren Goldie

 I stared over the top of my book, flummoxed.
-He drifted by, toting the big pack, which I could see was filled to capacity, maybe with all those plans and dreams — the family, the house, the stock portfolio — buried down among the cans and bottles and who knew what else that was in there.
+He drifted by, toting the big pack, which I could see was filled to capacity, maybe with all those plans and dreams — the family, house, the stock portfolio — buried down among the cans and bottles and who knew what else in there.
 I imagined his other future, the unlived one, pressed tightly into some inner pocket, pulsing with latent energy, threatening to blow the bag to pieces.

 It took awhile for him to look around but when he did and saw me I smiled and offered my warmest hello.
 He squinted uncomprehendingly and turned away.

 He didn’t respond, or even look at me.

 “Dave?
 Do you remember me?
 Simmons Burke?”